Our People

 Professor, UCLA Department of World Arts & Cultures/Dance, Founder and Director, UCLA Art & Global Health Center.

-David Gere, Ph.D., serves as director of the UCLA Art & Global Health Center and is a professor in the Department of World Arts and Cultures.
+David Gere, Ph.D., is founding director of the UCLA Art & Global Health Center and is a professor in the Department of World Arts and Cultures/Dance.
 His book "How to Make Dances in an Epidemic: Tracking Choreography in the Age of AIDS" received the award for outstanding book publication from the Congress on Research in Dance.
 He has co-curated a trilogy of AIDS exhibitions—"MAKE ART/STOP AIDS" (2008), "The A.R.T.
-Show" (2011), and "Through Positive Eyes" (2016)—the latter of which is touring the US starting in September 2019 and is also the title of his just-released photo-storytelling book.
+Show" (2011), and "Through Positive Eyes" (2016)—the latter of which is also the title of his just-released co-edited photo-storytelling book.
+"Through Positive Eyes"

 Tamsin Lee, DA[o]M, AEMP